wp-plugins/qtranslate-to-wpml-export/readme.txt

 This plugin has two modes of operation.
 Without WPML, it will let you clean the qTranslate language codes from your content and keep just one language.
 With WPML, you'll be able to keep all languages.

+= How long does the import take? =

+It should be a few seconds for every 100 posts (depending on your server's CPU and database access).
+If the import runs for 10 minutes, it probably means that something is wrong.
+You should contact us in WPML technical forum and get help.

 == Installation ==

 Upload the plugin to your blog, activate it.

+== Screenshots ==

+1. Import screen

 == Changelog ==